firstpj/hello-microverse/README.md

 In order to run this project you need:
 -A Git hub account
 -Node JS
--Visual Studio Code or any other code editor of your preference -web browser
+-Visual Studio Code or any other code editor of your choice.

-👥 Authors
+-web browser

 👤 Collins

 GitHub:(https://github.com/firstpj)